raspberrypilearning/mapping-the-weather/worksheet2.md

 ## Setting up the map

-You can setup your map in more or less the same way you did in [worksheet one](worksheet.md).
+You can set your map up in more or less the same way you did in [worksheet one](worksheet.md).
 The settings used below will focus on the UK, but you can adjust you `cc_lat` and `cc_lon` to your own liking.
-Trying to render the whole globe would cause your program to crash, as the Raspberry Pi does not have enough memory to accomplish such a task.
+Trying to render the whole globe would cause your program to crash, though, as the Raspberry Pi does not have enough memory to accomplish such a task.

 ``` python
 cc_lat = 55